-The Board is responsible for setting the strategic direction of the Company and for overseeing and monitoring its businesses and affairs.
+The Board is responsible for defining the Company's purpose and values and setting its strategic direction and risk appetite and for overseeing and monitoring its businesses, affairs and risks.
 The Board reviews and approves the Group's strategic and business plans and guiding policies.
+Metcash's purpose and values are disclosed in a number of ways, as is now a recommendation in the 4th Edition of the ASX Principles and Recommendations, including on Metcash's website.